 - Of course, Cub Scouts can continue working on required and elective Adventures.
 Generally, all they need is the parent’s “Akela OK”.
 Advancement reports can be submitted online.

 The Scoutmaster of our troop has laid out a plan for Scouts to continue to work toward rank advancement, a way to hold a Scoutmaster conference and board of review via video conference, and ways to obtain blue cards for merit badges.
 Teleconferencing tools could also make it possible to hold virtual patrol meetings.

 Our pledge to help other people at all times can run into roadblocks because of social distancing and sanitation needs, but doing things for other people shouldn’t take a back seat.
 Check with your town’s senior citizens’ support group to see if there’s anything you can safely do.

 And don’t forget to leave a little for Scouting.
 Our councils still have payrolls to meet, the lights to keep on, and camps to maintain.
 With Blue & Gold banquets, courts of honor and other in-person events on hiatus, there is less opportunity for families to become Friends of Scouting and support your council through your financial contributions.
 Go online to your council’s website and find the “donate” link to make your FOS pledge.
 Be sure to list your unit and district so your pack or troop will receive credit toward its goal.

 Keep calm and stay strong for our youth.
 Keep your distance and wash your hands, and if you’re sick, stay home and follow the latest public health guidelines.
-This will pass.This post What to do instead first appeared on Bobwhite Blather.
+This will pass.This post first appeared on Bobwhite Blather.